Iowa Workforce Development Organization Charts

 Director Townsend was appointed by Gov. Branstad and confirmed by Iowa Senate unanimously March 24, 2015.
 She previously served as the Director of the Iowa Civil Rights Commission.
 Director Townsend served in the Air Force Reserve and retired as a Lieutenant Colonel after 21 years of active and reserve duty.

-As Deputy Director, Myron Linn provides general oversight and direction for IWD and also is Director of the Labor Market Information Division.
+Linn joined IWD in October 2016.
+As Deputy Director, Linn provides general oversight and direction for IWD.
 Linn has extensive experience in the private sector holding leadership and government relations positions.
 Linn served in the Army National Guard and Army Reserve and retired as a Lieutenant Colonel after 25 years of service.

 Administrative Services Division